AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 This is one of the arguments that Adam uses in his article.
 He notes that with the semantic CSS approach, there's this inherent coupling of HTML to CSS, where either your HTML classes dictate your CSS or vice versa.
 And thus, the whole "separation of concerns" principle falls apart because your HTML and CSS **depend on each other**.

-> "*I had "separated my concerns", but there was still a very obvious coupling between my CSS and my HTML.
-Most of the time my CSS was like a mirror for my markup; perfectly reflecting my HTML structure with nested CSS selectors.*
+{% quote 'Adam Wathan, CSS Utility Classes and "Separation of Concerns"', "https://adamwathan.me/css-utility-classes-and-separation-of-concerns/" %}
->
+  I had "separated my concerns", but there was still a very obvious coupling between my CSS and my HTML.
+Most of the time my CSS was like a mirror for my markup; perfectly reflecting my HTML structure with nested CSS selectors.

-> My markup wasn't concerned with styling decisions, but my CSS was very concerned with my markup structure.
+  My markup wasn't concerned with styling decisions, but my CSS was very concerned with my markup structure.

->
+  Maybe my concerns weren't so separated after all.
-> Maybe my concerns weren't so separated after all." —[CSS Utility Classes and "Separation of Concerns"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/)
+{% endquote %}

 In principle, this makes sense.
 But as we'll see, Tailwind doesn't actually solve this problem of "separation of concerns."
 And it actually introduces several other problems.